Home • Privacy • What Is Incognito Mode and Is It Really Private?

 Turning off Incognito Mode is just as easy as turning it on.
 In Chrome, Safari, and Firefox, simply close all your Incognito tabs and windows — your activity will automatically be saved again.

-ClearVPN is a Virtual Private Network (VPN) that encrypts your internet traffic and routes it through a secure server.
+ClearVPN is a VPN that encrypts your internet traffic and routes it through a secure server.
 This means that your ISP, employer, and websites you visit can’t see what you’re doing online.

 In addition, ClearVPN hides your IP address, so you can browse the web anonymously.
 And, because ClearVPN encrypts your traffic, it’s also a great tool for protecting your privacy and security when using public Wifi.